-Inventory allocation refers to the process of monitoring inventory levels strategically across the distribution network.
+Inventory allocation refers to strategically monitoring inventory levels across the distribution network.
 A proper portion of lists helps ensure that inventory levels and storage costs are optimized and be able to meet customer demand.

 Manual inventory allocation